scribd/scribd.github.io/_posts/2020-01-06-zero-data-loss-kafka-migration.md

 ---

-Migrating streams from one Kafka cluster to another can be challenging, even more so when the migration is between two major versions, entitwo different platforms, and from one datacenter to another.
+Migrating streams from one Kafka cluster to another can be challenging, even more so when the migration is between two major versions, two different platforms, and from one datacenter to another.
 We managed to [migrate Kafka to the Cloud](/blog/2019/migrating-kafka-to-aws.html) on **hard mode**, without any downtime, and zero data loss.
 When we were first planning the migration, we